cluttrdev/gitlab-exporter/README.md

 gitlab-exporter run --config CONFIG_FILE
 ```

-This will periodically fetch data of the configured projects and send it to
+This will periodically fetch data of the configured projects and send it to a
-configured gRPC server endpoints.
+list of recorders.
 See [Configuration](#configuration) for configuration options.

 ### Command Mode